-After teaching K-3 and special education in Canadian classrooms, Martha became passionate about finding ways to improve the lives of those who are held back by their struggles with learning to read and spell.
-She spent the rest of her career studying beginning reading instruction research, and testing out what she was learning in her practice.
-She eventually became an early literacy specialist with the Ontario Early Years system, obtained her Master of Education degree at the University of British Columbia, and became certified in Orton-Gillingham and Structured Literacy approaches to beginning reading instruction.
+After teaching K-3 and special education in Canadian classrooms, Martha became passionate about finding ways to improve the lives of those who are held back by their struggles with learning to read and write.
+She eventually became an Early Literacy Specialist with the Ontario Early Years system, obtained her Master of Education degree at the University of British Columbia, and became certified in Orton-Gillingham and Structured Literacy approaches to beginning reading instruction.